joxeankoret/pigaios/README.md

 # srctobindiff

 A tool for diffing source codes directly against binaries.
 The idea is to point a tool to a code base, regardless of it being compilable or not (for example, partial source code or source code for platforms not at your hand), extract information from that code base and, then, import in an IDA database function names (symbols), structures and enumerations.
-It can use either pycparser (a pure Python C parser) or, by default, the Python CLang bindings (which are very limited, but still better than using pycparser).
+It uses the Python CLang bindings (which are very limited, but still better than using pycparser).

 Basically, the tool does the following: